Diagnosis

 Treatment

-- Anti-seizure medication to control seizures
+- Anti-seizure medicine to control seizures.

-- Physical therapy to help with walking and movement problems
+- Physical or occupational therapy to help with walking and movement.

-- Communication and speech therapy, which may include sign language and picture communication
+- Communication and speech therapy, which may include sign language and picture communication.

-- Behavior therapy to help overcome hyperactivity and a short attention span and to aid in development
+- Behavior therapy to help overcome hyperactivity and a short attention span and to aid in development.

 Coping and support